The Angry Birds Movie 3: Voice cast

-Emma Myers, Keke Palmer, Lily James, Tim Robinson, Walker Scobell, Sam Richardson, Maitreyi Ramakrishnan, Nikki Glaser, Marcello Hernandez, James Austin Johnson, Anna Cathcart, MrBeast, and Salish Matter have been cast in undisclosed roles.
+Keke Palmer, Lily James, Sam Richardson, Maitreyi Ramakrishnan, Nikki Glaser, Marcello Hernandez, Anna Cathcart, MrBeast, and Salish Matter have been cast in undisclosed roles.

 Production

 Development

 A third Angry Birds film was reported to be in development by Geeks WorldWide on April 30, 2020.
 Sony Pictures were said to be producing, with production planned for 2021.

-Rovio Entertainment officially announced that the third film was in production on June 6, 2024, with their new parent company Sega Sammy Group producing alongside Prime Focus Studios in association with One Cool Films, Flywheel Media, and Dentsu, with DNEG Animation partnering for animation services.
+Rovio Entertainment officially announced that the third film was in production on June 6, 2024, with their new parent company Sega Sammy Group producing alongside Prime Focus Studios, in association with One Cool Films, Flywheel Media, and Dentsu, with DNEG Animation partnering for animation services.
 John Rice—who previously co-directed The Angry Birds Movie 2 (2019)—was attached to direct, with Thurop Van Orman writing the screenplay, and John Cohen, Dan Chuba, and Carla Connor producing.

-On April 8, 2025, it was announced that Paramount Pictures had picked up the distribution rights from Sony Pictures Releasing.
+On April 8, 2025, Paramount Pictures acquired the film's distribution rights from Sony Pictures.
+This transition followed Paramount's successful collaboration with Sega on the Sonic the Hedgehog film franchise.
 On July 18, Allied Gaming & Entertainment joined as an additional financier.

 Casting and recording

-Alongside the film's announcement in June 2024, Jason Sudeikis and Josh Gad were reported to be reprising their roles as Red and Chuck.
-More of the voice cast was revealed in April 2025, including Rachel Bloom and Danny McBride, who reprise their roles as Silver and Bomb.
-On September 18, 2025, MrBeast, Salish Matter, Anthony Padilla, and Ian Hecox were announced to have been added to the cast; Padilla and Hecox reprise their roles as Hal and Bubbles.
+Alongside the film's announcement in June 2024, Jason Sudeikis and Josh Gad were reported to be reprising their respective roles as Red and Chuck.
+More of the voice cast was revealed in April 2025, including Rachel Bloom and Danny McBride, who reprise their roles as Silver and Bomb, respectively.
+On September 18, 2025, MrBeast, Salish Matter, Anthony Padilla, and Ian Hecox were announced to have been added to the cast; Padilla and Hecox reprise their respective roles as Hal and Bubbles.

 In September 2024, Josh Gad uploaded a photo of him in a recording studio—which showed a microphone and an image of Chuck on a screen—through his Instagram account, implying that voice-over for the film had begun.
 Psalm West was shown recording his lines with his mother, Kim Kardashian, in an episode of The Kardashians on November 6, 2025.